fusiongyro/lbac/tutor10.md

        end;
     end;
     {--------------------------------------------------------------}

 OK, now compile this code and give it  a  try.
-Try a number of lines of VAR declarations, try a list of several variables on one line, and try combinations of the two.
+Try a number of lines of `VAR` declarations, try a list of several variables on one line, and try combinations of the two.
 Does it work?

-## INITIALIZERS
+## Initializers

 As long as we're dealing with data declarations, one thing that's always  bothered  me  about  Pascal  is  that  it  doesn't  allow initializing  data items in the declaration.
 That  feature  is admittedly sort of a frill, and it  may  be  out  of  place  in a language that purports to  be  a minimal language.
-But it's also SO easy to add that it seems a shame not  to  do  so.
+But it's also _so_ easy to add that it seems a shame not  to  do  so.
 The  BNF
 becomes:

      <var-list> ::= <var> ( <var> )*

      <var> ::= <ident> [ = <integer> ]

-Change Alloc as follows:
+Change `Alloc` as follows:

     {--------------------------------------------------------------}
     { Allocate Storage for a Variable }